-A bursary of up to £1,000 will be offered to successful candidates to contribute towards travel and subsistence costs.
+A bursary of £1,300 per month will be offered to successful candidates to contribute towards travel and subsistence costs.

 The application form